tari-project/tari/RFC/src/RFC-0201_TariScript.md

 Note that:
 * The UTXO has a positive value `v` like any normal UTXO.
-* The script nor the output features can be changed by the miner or any other party.
-Once mined, the owner can no longer change the script or output features without invalidating the range proof.
+* The script and the output features can no longer be changed by the miner or any other party.
+Once mined, the owner can also no longer change the script or output features without invalidating the range proof.
-* We dont need to provide the complete script only the script hash.
+* We dont need to provide the complete script on the output, only the script hash.

 ### Transaction input changes